Blondninja/CMPG-323-IOT-Device-Management/README.md

 # CMPG-323-PROJECT-3---32369689
+note : annotations have been applied.
+     : commit was done 7 days earlier or more
+     :  linked the repo to the board

 This project is a web app that allows users to manage the IOT devices within their Organization, this app was built using the following :